akka/akka-management/docs/src/main/paradox/discovery.md

 ### Dependencies and usage

-DNS currently ignores all fields on a Full lookup apart from name.
+DNS currently ignores all fields apart from name.
 This is expected to change when SRV records are supported.

 To use `akka-discovery-dns` depend on the library: